-Scaling progress in 2022 (vs 18k farmers / 172k trees in 2021) / M&E

-- Goal 660k farmers planting 18.5m trees in 2026 - Currently in Minna but plan to expand into Oyo, Bida, Mokwa... all reasonably close to Minna.

-- Important to de-risk seed supplies.
-The plan is to do this via long term partnership with FRIN (govt. seed supplier).
+1AF subsidies

+- Certain seedlings provided for free to all farmers.
+Not restricted to 1AF core program farmers. - 2022 13 free Abizia Lebek seedlings for any farmers.
+No specail treatment for 1AF farmers currently. - 2023 goal is to provide 20-25 free seedlings (Abizia Lebek) - For farmers that want additional seedlings at 100 nira each (vs 15 nira 1AF paid to nursery manager).
+For comparison, market price is 100 nira. - Economic seedlings can be purchased separately - Bought from a supplier as seedlings, not grown by 1AF nurseries - Cashews bought by 1AF at 300 vs. sold at 350 nira - Oranges bought at 400 sold at 500 nira - Scaling progress in 2022 (vs 18k farmers / 172k trees in 2021) / M&E - o Goal 660k farmers planting 18.5m trees in 2026 - o Currently in Minna but plan to expand into Oyo, Bida, Mokwa... all reasonably close to Minna. - Important to de-risk seed supplies.
+Plan is to do this via long term partnership with FRIN (govt seed supplier).
 Also looking for private supplier base.
-Also looking to expand species to avoid stressing supply chains for single species. - In 2022 one field manager manages 3 field assistants, each of which managers 4 nursery managers, hoping to grow this to 5-6 nursery managers - Nursery managers grow on average 10k seedlings, hopefully can grow this to 15k to 20k on average

-Measurement and Evaluation

-- 2021 Survey did not have control farmers - 2022 phone survey conducted late in the year, finishing up now.
-This will be the basis for impact calculation.
-Asked about Abizia seedlings received, seedlings planted, and seedlings survived.
-56k farmers served across 73 nursery sites in 2022, receiving 700k tree seedlings.
-Randomly selected 30 of 73 nursery sites and 311 1AF farmers proportionate to size of each nursery site across the selected sites.
-Control group consisted of approx. 300 Non 1AF farmers.
-Survey will form the basis of the impact calculations.
+Also looking to expand species to avoid stressing supply chains for single species. - In 2022 one field manager manages 3 field assistants, each of which managers 4 nursery managers, hoping to grow this to 5-6 nursery managers - o Nursery managers grow on average 10k seedlings, hopefully can grow this to 15k to 20k on average - M&E - 2021 Survey did not have control farmers - 2022 phone survey conducted late in the year, finishing up now.
+This will be basis for impact calculation.
+Asked about Abizia seedlings receive, seedling planted, seedlings survived.
+56k farmers served acrosss 73 nursery sites in 2022 receiving 700k tree seedlings.
+Randomly selected 30 of 73 nursery sites and 311 1AF farmers proportionate to size of each nursery sites across the selected sites.
+Control group consisted of approx 300 Non 1AF farmers.
+Survey will form the basis of the impact calculations. - Challenges: - Planting trees is not generally common in Nigeria.

-• Challenges:

-- O Planting trees is not generally common in Nigeria.
 Agroforestry is relatively new and unfamiliar, mainly because it is a long term investment that consumes current resources.
 For subsistence farmers, long term investing is not practical.
 Where tree planting has been done, it usually has been the result of a government program or sponsorship.
 Because Abizia is not a native species, it can be difficult to find examples of mature Abizia trees that can inform about market price.
-So instead 1AF used the closest comparable tree, Madobia, a natural native tree growing in Niger state.

-- Key Findings (See survey table):

-- 2022 Farmers received 13 seedlings and planted 11.3 of them.
-The survival number is TBD as they were just planted.

-- Of the ones that weren't planted, approx. 1/3 remained in socket, 1/3 were stolen, and 1/3 were given away

-- 2021 Farmers received 9 seedlings, planted 9, and 6 (68%) survived after one year since planting

-- o Generally low levels of tree planting activity going on.
-Very few trees are being planted outside of seedlings given away by 1AF.
-Cultural issue.

-- Good prospects for survival based on 2021 data

-- Uses of Abizia.
+So instead 1AF used the closest comparable tree, Madobia, which is a natural native tree growing in Niger state. - Key Findings: - See survey table - 2022 Farmers received 13 seedlings and planted 11.3 of them.
+Survival number is TBD as they were just planted. - Of the ones that weren't planted, approx 1/3 remained in socket, 1/3 were stolen, and 1/3 were given away - 201 Farmers received 9 seedings, planted 9, 6 (68%) survived after one year since planting - Generally low levels of tree planting activity going on.
+Very few trees being planted outside of seedlings given away by 1AF.
+Cultural issue. - Good prospects for survival based on 2021 data - Uses of Abizia.
 Many potential uses:

-- While on the ground

-- Shade for crops

-- Erosion and wind control

-- Boundary demarcation

-- Nitrogen for soil

-- As cut timber

-- Sell it

-- Build structures (roofing, walls)

-- Build furniture

-- Build canoes

-- Fencing /boundary demarcation

-- o Branches

-- Burn it for cooking

-- Yam sticks / climbing beans (after branches are 3 years)

-- Participation by core farmers vs. trees only